Features How It Works Privacy Ingredients Support

 Barrier Repair

-Ceramide NP is one of the key building blocks of the skin's lipid matrix.
-It fills the gaps between corneocytes (skin cells) in the stratum corneum, restoring the "mortar" that holds the barrier together.
-This is critical for repairing damaged or compromised skin.
+Ceramide NP is one of the key components of the skin's intercellular lipid matrix.
+It is structurally compatible with the lipids between corneocytes in the stratum corneum, and topical application may help improve lipid organization and barrier function.
+This is associated with benefits for damaged or compromised skin.

 💧